SPeedyZoZo/web-scraper/README.md

 ## Extensions:
 1. After parsing the data, it can then be exported to a CSV file: `parsed_data.csv` for usage elsewhere.
 This overwrites everytime you choose to export data.
+2. Functionality to parse multiple webpages at the same time.
+The written prompt is parsed to all the websites simultaneously.
+Export function also exports each website enumerated in the csv file appropriately.

 Inspired by TechWithTim's YouTube video on this project.